| An Essay on

 criterion.
 The French activities nomenclature constructed the "Processing of

+plastic materials" heading for this purpose.
 It also happens ¾ seldom nowadays, but that would change if

 there were a shortage ¾ that the "raw materials" criterion is favoured by an